raspberrypilearning/rpf-project-creation-process/en/step_3.md

 Every time you build a project or make updates you will be notified in the **#project-notifications** slack channel.

+Some projects can take time to build, especially if there are a number of translations of the project.
+The more translations the longer it takes, so if your notification takes some time to appear this is likley the reason why.

 Below are some examples of messages you may receive, what they mean and actions to take.